 People who live with neuromuscular diseases are experts on their own lives.
 RCFM are experts on neuromuscular diseases.

-In 1971, the Danish patient organization Muskelsvindfonden was founded to protest the lack of information on neuromuscular diseases and thus the opportunities for people with neuromuscular disorders.
-Some of the disorders were even considered hopeless by the doctors and thus not worth treating.
+In 1971, the Danish patient organization Muskelsvindfonden was founded to protest the lack of information on neuromuscular diseases and thus the opportunities for people living with them.
+Some of the diseases were even considered hopeless by the doctors and thus not worth treating.

 The aim of the organization was to improve treatment options and life conditions for people with NMD.
 With the establishment of RCFM in 1976, the organization now had two branches: a patient advocacy branch seeking political influence on behalf of its members and a health care facility offering patient education and guidance (måske også information to and networking with professionals)